RockefellerArchiveCenter/reappraisal-policy/index.md

 G.  Is the entirety or a significant part of the collection permanently closed?

-H.  Is there a lack of description of the collection’s contents?

-I.  Does another repository have a preponderance of records from this
+H.  Does another repository have a preponderance of records from this
     collection’s creator and, if so, would the researcher community be better served if this collection were offered to that repository?

-J. Are there clearly established legal commitments that require the RAC to retain restricted materials of the creator?
+I. Are there clearly established legal commitments that require the RAC to retain restricted materials of the creator?

 ## The Reappraisal Process